-In this section, we show that the triple-goal of achieving privacy preservation and valid clustering results at a reduced communication cost in PPC can be accomplished by random projection.
+In this section, we show that the triple-goal of achieving privacy preservation and valid clustering results at a reduced communication cost in PPC can be accomplished by dimensionality reduction.
 By reducing the dimensionality of a dataset to a sufficiently small value, one can find a trade-off between privacy, accuracy, and communication cost.
+In particular, random project can fulfill this triple-goal.
 We refer to this solution as the Dimensionality Reduction-Based Transformation (DRBT).